nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 mamba  install bioconductor-dada2 # install dada2
 ```

 Lastly we will install dadasit2, which is a wrapper program for dada2.
-Meaning, it bundled up code for you to run dada2 using a single line of code in the command-line.
-This could be useful if you have data that you want to quickly analyse which isn't too complex, requiring more manual coding work.
+This means that they bundled up code for running dada2 into a scripts so that you can run dada2 using a single line of code in the command-line.
+This could be useful if you have data that you want to quickly analyse which isn't too complex.

 **Set up dadaist2 env:**